andrewferlitsch/Quisse/README.md

 * Full AngularJS application using MVC design pattern.
 * W3.CSS for Web Responsiveness on PC, Tablet and Phone.
 * Developed using Agile/Extreme Programming Methodology.
+* Deployed on AWS EC2 instance as a Virtual Web Server

 ## 3/6/9 Week Development Lifecycle